 Each cash flow forecast assesses a certain length of time, so which is best?
 Well, it depends on how your business operates and what you want to accomplish.

-If day-to-day granularity is paramount to your success, you’ll want to choose a short-term forecast of 1–3 weeks.
+If day-to-day granularity is paramount to your success, you’ll want to choose a short-term forecasting method of 1–3 weeks.

 Alternatively, you may have heard of the 13-week forecast, one of the most popular options.

-13-weeks is an ideal length of time for most businesses – not too long, and not too short.
+13 weeks is an ideal length of time for most business’ financial reporting – not too long, and not too short.
 Since they evaluate entire fiscal quarters, 13-week forecasts are especially useful for planning budgets.
 They’re also typically used to respond to incoming liquidity shortfalls.